What’s Wrong With A World State

 Timothy Burns, Baylor University

 The following is the transcript of a presentation given by Timothy Burns at Hiram College in an exchange with Alexander Wendt.
-Wendt’s piece can be found on The World State Debate articles page.
-For a video of the full exchange, see the World Government Research Network Home Page.
+Wendt’s piece can be found on The World Orders Forum's articles page.

 I’d like to extend my thanks to Hiram College, to the Garfield Institute, to James Thompson its director, and to my dear friend John Koritansky, its founder.
 I had the good fortune to teach here for a few semesters many years ago and it is always a great pleasure for me to return and see friendly faces.
 I also want to thank Dr. Wendt for directing our attention to the question confronting us this afternoon, one that should both grip our souls and help direct our disposition toward domestic and international politics.

 I want to begin my remarks with a reminder of our good fortune in being citizens of the United States, which remains engaged in world affairs as a powerful, benign leader.
 Our nation’s activity on the world stage sometimes evokes from our European friends the disdainful epitaph “cowboys,” suggesting that our military campaigns are something we must and will outgrow, just as Europeans have outgrown their own barbaric past and now use “soft power”—which is something like pillows thrown at a pajama party.